Volunteer with us

 Join our community

-Citizens Advice Kensington and Chelsea, you’ll become part of active and friendly community of people who want to improve the lives of residents in Kensington and Chelsea while making friendships that can last a lifetime.
+At Citizens Advice Kensington and Chelsea, you’ll become part of an active and friendly community of people who want to improve the lives of residents in Kensington and Chelsea while making friendships that can last a lifetime.
 We host regular events where we come together to raise money, get to know each other and say “thank you” for the time our volunteers give to us.
 Recent trips include visits to Kensington Palace and taking part in various fundraising walks in the glorious summer sunshine!

 Volunteer Roles

-These are the volunteer roles we are currently recruiting for;
+Other volunteer roles we are currently recruiting for;

 Client Support & Form Filling Volunteer